Tips and tricks Best practice guides, FAQ & more

 Do you need to run your tests in the cloud or on-premises?
 Do your business processes run across technologies?
 Do your testers have high knowledge in programming languages?
 These are some of the questions you should ask yourself before committing to one tool.

-If you want to learn more about how to automate Workday with LEAPWORK, join our next webinar where we will teach you how to automate tedious processes in Workday with the help of Makse Group, an experienced Workday consultancy firm.
-Reserve your spot here:
+If you want to learn more about how to automate Workday with Leapwork, watch our latest webinar where we teach you how to automate tedious processes in Workday with the help of Makse Group, an experienced Workday consultancy firm.
+Watch now here: